-For the purposes of this specific article, we provide a comparison of long-term care Medicaid and the VA’s enhanced pensions (Aid & Attendance and Housebound) and offer insight as to when one program might be a better option over the other.
-However, before we dive into this, let’s quickly define long-term care Medicaid and the VA’s Aid & Attendance and Housebound pensions.
+To help demystify this process, we will compare Medicaid’s long-term care with VA’s pensions.
+That means we will look at the Aid & Attendance and Housebound benefits and explain when one program might be advantageous over another.
+Before we dive into this, let’s define long-term care Medicaid and the VA’s Aid & Attendance and Housebound pensions.

 Long-Term Care Medicaid

-Long-term care Medicaid is a state and federal health care program for persons, including those with dementia, with low income and assets who require a specific level of care (generally a nursing home level of care).
-Long-term care encompasses skilled nursing home care, as well as home and community based services and supports to prevent and / or delay unnecessary nursing home placements.
+Long-term care Medicaid is a state and federal healthcare program for patients with low income and assets who require a specific level of care (generally, a nursing home).
+Long-term care includes full coverage for nursing homes, as well as home and community-based services and supports to prevent and delay unnecessary nursing home placements.
 In other words, if it’s possible to remain living in one’s own home or assisted living community with some additional help, rather than move into a nursing home, Medicaid will pay for the extra care (like home modifications or assistance with activities of daily living) through the home and community-based service waivers.

 VA’s Aid & Attendance / Housebound Pensions

-As a general rule of thumb, Medicaid is the best option for persons with dementia who require nursing home care.
-This is because Medicaid will cover 100% of the cost for all persons who meet the eligibility criteria.
-Nursing home Medicaid is an entitlement, which means if one meets the eligibility criteria, he / she will receive benefits.
+As a general rule of thumb, Medicaid is the best option for patients with dementia who require nursing home care.
+This is because Medicaid will cover 100% of the cost for everyone who meets the eligibility criteria.
+Nursing home Medicaid is considered an entitlement, which means eligible applicants must receive benefits and cannot be placed on a waitlist.

 The amount of cash benefits paid to veterans is an important reason that VA pensions are not as beneficial as Medicaid for nursing home care.
-For the Aid & Attendance pension, the maximum annual pension rate (MAPR) for a veteran is approximately $23,000, which means it will only cover a portion of the cost of nursing home care.
-As of 2019, the average monthly cost of nursing home care is approximately $7,500 / month, or put differently, $90,000 / year.
-This amount is significantly higher than the maximum annual pension rate of approximately $23,000.
-Therefore, there is no way the pension could cover the entire cost of nursing home care.
+For the Aid & Attendance pension, the maximum annual pension rate for a veteran is $26,751 in 2023, which means it will only cover a portion of the cost of nursing home care.
+As of 2022, the average monthly cost of nursing home care is approximately $8,000 / month, or put differently, $96,000 / year.
+Because nursing home care costs are so much higher than the maximum annual pension rate, there is no way the pension could cover the entire cost of nursing home care.

 Furthermore, many in-home services provided by Medicaid are provided through waivers.
 Unlike nursing home Medicaid, home and community-based service Medicaid waivers are not entitlement programs.
-This means that there are a limited number of participant slots and meeting the eligibility requirements does not ensure one will receive benefits.
-Instead, if all of the participant slots are filled, waitlists exist.
-VA pensions, on the other hand, do not have wait-lists.
-If one meets the eligibility criteria, they immediately receive the cash benefit.
+This means that there are a limited number of participant slots, and meeting the eligibility requirements does not ensure one will receive benefits.
+If all of the participant slots are filled, waitlists exist.
+VA pensions, on the other hand, do not have wait lists.
+Anyone who meets the eligibility criteria will immediately receive the cash benefit.

 The eligibility rules for both VA Pensions and Medicaid are complicated.
 While these are discussed in detail below, an easier method to determine eligibility is to take our Medicaid Eligibility Test and the VA Pension Eligibility Test that we have developed with our partner, Veterans Financial.
 Both tests take about 5 minutes to complete and there is no charge associated with either test.